particle-iot/cloud-debug/README.md

 If you haven't already installed the [Particle CLI](https://docs.particle.io/tutorials/developer-tools/cli/), so should do so now.

-Once installed, you will enter commands in a Command Prompt or Terminal window.
+Once installed, you will enter Particle CLI commands in a Command Prompt or Terminal window.

 ### Update Device OS